TomFrost/MindEye/README.md

 Then visit http://localhost:3000 in your browser.

 ## What is this?
 MindEye was just a fun little proof-of-concept to play with neural nets.
-It is not meant to be launched on a webserver (much of its logic is blocking) or used by multiple users.
-It doesn't maintain its state or do anything you'd want it to do on a production server.
-But it's fun to play with :)
+While it's designed with non-blocking logic and should, in theory, play nice on a server with multiple users, extensive testing has not been done and abuse is very possible.
+Use with care.
+But it will save its training between launches, and is fun to play with :)

 ## Credits
 MindEye was created for the hell of it by Tom Frost in 2012.